harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference.md

 ### Scanner categories

-The following table shows the scanner categories that STO supports for each scanner:
+The following list shows the scan types that STO supports:

 * **SAST (_Static Application Security Testing_)** scans a code repository and identifies known vulnerabilities in the proprietary code.
 * **SCA (Software Composition Analysis)** scans a code repository and identifies known vulnerabilities in open-source libraries and packages used by the code.